 The event focused on a firm approach toward the Iranian government.
-Speakers came from around the world, opposition.
+Speakers came from around the world, including bi-partisan representatives from the US, prominent figures from the EU, as well as Saudi Prince Turki bin Faisal and a large delegation from the Syrian democratic opposition.

 The event, which highlighted prospects for democratic change in Iran, condemned repression of human rights in the country, and denounced Iran’s record for regional intervention.
 Solidarity with the Iranian opposition was expressed with the rallying cry of “Free Iran.”
 It brought immediate criticism from such Iranian media outlets as Royesh Melat.